jundalisay/sp/content/en/research/diogenes/lives/chapter-47.md

 These whirl around, revolving according to the resistance of the centre.

- the circumambient membrane becomes thin, since bodies are without ceasing, uniting according to the impulse given by the vortex; and in this way the earth is produced, since these bodies which have once been brought to the centre remain there.
+The circumambient membrane becomes thin, since bodies are without ceasing, uniting according to the impulse given by the vortex.

+In this way, the earth is produced, since these bodies which have once been brought to the centre remain there.

 On the other side, there is produced another enveloping membrane which increases incessantly by the accretion of exterior bodies.